Analysis of branon dark matter and extra-dimensional models with AMS-02: 3. Branons as WIMPS candidates

+Since branons are described by an effective field theory, their phenomenology is qualitatively different from other DM candidates described by renormalisable couplings, such as the neutralino in R-parity conserved supersymmetric theories.
+In particular, leading branon couplings with SM particles are provided by dimension 8 operators.
+Accordingly, in the non-relativistic limit, this implies a very strong dependence on the annihilation cross sections with the branon mass.
+This is a very distinctive feature of these DM candidates which are then able to saturate the unitarity limit for freeze-out thermal production at large brane tension scales \cite{Cembra2003,Kugo2001}.

-The possibility of the annihilation of branons opens a window to detect them by discriminating different signatures.
-As we mentioned before, they could annihilate producing SM particles, which may decay or hadronise into cosmic rays.
-Hence, positrons that branons can inject to the environment are related to $\sum_{j}\beta_{j}\frac{{\rm d}N_e^j}{{\rm d}E}$ appearing in Eq.~\eqref{Q}.
-In Fig.~\ref{Fig_Branon_injection} we observe that the amount of positrons increases with the mass of the branon so positrons are mainly generated at high energies after branons annihilation.
-However, it is not expected to see positrons at very high energies after the propagation since the losses of energy are more pronounced at this range.
-Our analysis about the injection spectra of branon has used the functions $\frac{{\rm d}N_e^j}{{\rm d}E}$ taken from $\text{PPC4DMID}$ \cite{Cirellicooka,Cirellicookb} for every annihilation channel $j$.
+Hence, positrons are injected into the environment by branons annihilations are related to $\sum_{j}\beta_{j}\frac{{\rm d}N_e^j}{{\rm d}E}$ appearing in Eq.~(\ref{Q}).
+Figure~\ref{Fig_Branon_injection} demonstrates how the amount of positrons increases with the mass of the branon, so positrons, obtained from such annihilations, mainly occur at high energies.
+However, after propagating one does not expect to detect positrons at very high energies, since energy losses are more pronounced at this range.

-\section{Fluxes at the Earth}
+\section{4.
+Fluxes at the Earth}

 The transport diffusion zone for positrons in our galaxy is modeled as a cylinder of radius $R_{g}$ and thickness $2 L_{z}$ centered at the center of the galaxy.
-At the coordinates $R_{g}$ and $L_{z}$, it is considered that the density of electrons/positrons is negligible with regard to the rest of the density in the galaxy, so that the boundary conditions to solve the Equation $(3)$ are $\psi\left(R_{g},z\right)=0$ and $\psi\left(r,\pm L_{z}\right)=0$.
-The solution of the Eq. \eqref{Ginzburg-Syrovatsky_Eq} can be expressed in terms of Bessel-Fourier series \cite{Delahaye:2007fr,Cirelli:2010xx} as follows,
+At the coordinates $R_{g}$ and $L_{z}$, it is considered that the density of electrons/positrons is negligible with regard to the rest of the density in the galaxy, so that boundary conditions to solve the Eq. (\ref{Diff_Eq_positrons}) are $\psi\left(R_{g},z\right)=0$ and $\psi\left(r,\pm L_{z}\right)=0$.
+Then, the solution of the Eq. (\ref{Diff_Eq_positrons}) can be expressed in terms of the Bessel-Fourier series \cite{Delahaye:2007fr,Cirelli:2010xx} as follows,